axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 To upload the contract and compute the expected address without instantiating, pass `--instantiate2` and `-u`.
 This will write the contract address and the code id to the config file.
 A salt can be passed with `-s`.
 If no salt is passed but a salt is needed for constant address deployment, the contract name will be used as a salt.
 Pass `-r` to skip the upload step, and reuse the previous code id (specified in the config).
+This script supports multiple amplifier instances.
+These are organized into a json array.
+You can use the `--amplifierInstance` and `-u` flag to specify